August 31, 2020

-Patients under treatment for cancer may be referred for genetic counseling through their surgeon or oncologist.
-Others are referred by a primary care doctor who identifies a risk.
-People may also self-refer if their family and/or personal history includes:
+Patients receiving treatment for cancer may be referred for genetic counseling by their surgeon or oncologist.
+Others are referred by a primary care doctor, who may ask about the history of cancer in the family.
+Patients may also self-refer if their family and/or personal history includes:

 - Two or more close relatives on the same side of the family with cancer